suro4/St.-Patrick-s-Day-Event-s-research/README.md

 How to start: download the top folder "stpatrickevent", which contains html.html file and images for buttons.
 Than open html.html file in your browser.
-How to use: enter spin's № in the line below, than choose the prize that you got at that spin.
+How to use: enter spin's № in the line, than choose the prize that you got at that spin.
 Only the last pressed prize's button counts.
 When you're done with that, press the"add" button.